 Both those covered by workplace retirement plans and those who are self-employed can contribute to a Roth IRA, although not everyone qualifies.
 And there are income limitations to using a Roth IRA (you can’t earn too much and use one).

 This is not a comprehensive list of retirement accounts.
-When making a decision about which retirement account you could use, it might be a good idea to discuss this decision with a tax professional.
+It might be a good idea to discuss retirement planning with a tax professional.
 Once you decide on your goals consider incorporating an automated investing strategy with SoFi to help you reach that goal.

 What Is a Wealth Account?